Scar1Pet/DataScienceSpecCourse5Week2/README.md

 *Note: The only file you will probably need to review and evaluate my work is `activity.html`.*

 **IMPORTANT**
 Please remember that Github can not properly convert the `activity.Rmd` to HTML.
 Unfortunately, Github does not appear able to load the `activity.html` file directly into your browser for easy viewing.
-The *easiest way* to view my report will be to follow this link to the github HTML preview webtool:
+The *easiest way* to view my report the way it was intended will be to follow this link to the github HTML preview webtool:

 [http://htmlpreview.github.io/?https://github.com/Scar1Pet/DataScienceSpecCourse5Week2/blob/master/activity.html](http://htmlpreview.github.io/?https://github.com/Scar1Pet/DataScienceSpecCourse5Week2/blob/master/activity.html)

 If that does not work, to view the report the way it was intended, please click the "Clone or download" green button, and save the contents of this repo to a .zip file.
-Open the activity.html file, and your web browser should then display the report correctly.
+Open the `activity.html` file, and your web browser should then display the report correctly.

 ### Repo Contents